 South Korean Women Fight Back Against Spy Cams In Public Bathrooms

-Last winter, when Chung Soo-young saw a man rushing out of a women's restroom at a chain coffee shop in downtown Seoul, the first thing she did was to scan all stalls in search of a hidden camera.
+Last winter, when Chung Soo-young saw a man rushing out of the women's restroom at a chain coffee shop in downtown Seoul, the first thing she did was to scan all stalls in search of a hidden camera.
 Like many other South Korean women, Chung, 26, constantly worries that she could be secretly filmed in private moments.
 Her fear spiked, she says, when she saw the intruder and "realized I can actually be a victim."

-In South Korea, micro-cameras installed in public bathrooms for surreptitious filming are an everyday concern.
+In South Korea, microcameras installed in public bathrooms for surreptitious filming are an everyday concern.
 Police data show that the number of "illegal filming" crimes sharply increased from 1,353 in 2011 to 6,470 in 2017.

-The fear of digital Peeping Toms has led women to stuff tiny rolls of toilet paper into holes they find in public bathroom stalls, or cover the holes with tape.
+The fear of digital peeping Toms has led women to stuff tiny balls of toilet paper into holes they find in public bathroom stalls or cover the holes with tape.
 Six months after her bathroom incident, Chung decided to act and put together her own "emergency kit" to thwart molka, or hidden cameras.

 She started a crowdfunding project for the kit, and the response was greater than she had expected.
 More than 600 people bought the kit, which costs about $12 (14,000 Korean won) and includes a tube of silicone sealant to fill up holes, an ice pick to break tiny camera lenses and stickers to patch up holes.